tensorflow/tensorflow/g3doc/Rationale.md

 <out-var-list> = if (<cond-list>) {...} [else {...}]
 ```

-Out-var-list is a list of SSA values defined by the if-statement.
-The values are
+Out-var-list is a list of SSA values defined by the if-instruction.
+The values
-arguments to the yield-statement that occurs in both then and else clauses when
+are arguments to the yield-instruction that occurs in both then and else clauses
-else clause is present.
-When if statement contains only if clause, the escaping
+when else clause is present.
+When if instruction contains only if clause, the
-value defined in the then clause should be merged with the value the variable
+escaping value defined in the then clause should be merged with the value the
-had before the if statement.
-The design captured here does not handle this
+variable had before the if instruction.
+The design captured here does not handle
-situation.
+this situation.

 Example: